Dedicated to your academic career.

 M.S.
 Counseling with the Concentration in Student Development in Higher Education, California State University, Long Beach

-Kyari Cail is the new Program Coordinator for the Umoja Community Program at Fullerton College.
+Kyari Cail is the new Interim Director for the Umoja Community Program at Fullerton College.
 Her pronouns are She/Her and she is from Long Beach, CA. As a first-generation college graduate, Kyari believes in actively promoting equity and holistic services to Black and marginalized student communities within higher education and beyond.
 Furthermore, Kyari is a lover of music, thrift store shopping, and trying new food!

 “The way to right wrongs is to turn the light of truth upon them.” – Ida B. Wells-Barnett